ImNotAVirus/simple_enum/README.md

 - **fast**: being based on a macro system, access to the Enum will be resolved at compile time when it is possible (see.
 [Fast vs Slow access](guides/fast_vs_slow_access.md))
-- **simple**: The use of the library has been designed to be as simple as possible for a developer to use.
-In addition to providing the Enums, it automatically defines their [types](guides/enum_types.md) and provides an [introspection system](guides/introspection.md).
+- **simple**: the use of the library has been designed to be as simple as possible for a developer to use.
+In addition to providing Enums, it automatically defines their [types](guides/enum_types.md) and provides an [introspection system](guides/introspection.md).

 ## Installation